iDatalink HRN-RR-CH2 Interface Harness

 The package includes connectors that plug in between the Maestro module, your Chrysler radio's wiring plugs, and your new car stereo.
 You'll have to solder or splice together this harness's power/ground, illumination, speaker, and navigation output wires to the corresponding wires on your aftermarket receiver's wiring harness.

-If you're buying a compatible Kenwood, Pioneer, or Alpine receiver, you'll enjoy the outstanding performance of your receiver, plus seamless touchscreen control over most of the factory features in select Chrysler-built vehicles.
+If you're buying a compatible iDatalink-ready car stereo, you'll enjoy the outstanding performance of your receiver, plus seamless touchscreen control over most of the factory features in select Chrysler-built vehicles.
+You'll also be able to display engine performance data and other vehicle info on your receiver's screen.

 Installation note: The HRN-RR-CH2 harness must be used with the iDatalink Maestro ADS-MRR module to connect a new car stereo to your Chrysler-made vehicle.